geehalel/pyvk/README.md

 | triangle | Pentium G4400-GTX950-nvidia proprietary-XCB-linux |4794 | 4279 |
 | triangle (imgui) | Pentium G4400-GTX950-nvidia proprietary-XCB-linux |4712 | 2561 |

+**Note**: All C++ examples were run without validation enabled, whereas Python examples were run with validation enbled.
+This explains the large differences in figures above.
+I will run again the examples in both cases.

 ### Running the example(s)
 *First install the requirements (see [below](#installation-requirements)).
 At the moment I also use [numpy](https://numpy.org/) as a mean to access C arrays from Python, thus you should also install it (`pip3 install --user numpy`).*